 HS: My name is Håkan Strand, born 1959.
-I live in Stockholm, Sweden, with my wife and our two son's.
+I live in Stockholm, Sweden, with my wife and our two sons.

 AN: AN: How did you become interested in photography?

 HS: I first became interested in photography as a teenager when I chose photography as an elective course in school.
 Over the years, my interest waxed and waned, but in 1991, when I lived in New York, I became truly hooked.
 I discovered many galleries for fine art photography and saw many wonderful exhibits.
-The content and variety of photography in New York was so broad compared to Sweden.
-Photography in Sweden was, and pretty much still is, dominated by a few already ploughed tracks, which one is expected

-Snow Scene XXVI, Sweden to follow.
 The photography scene in New York was different, multifaceted and flourishing in a way that I was not accustomed to.
 This was really an eye opener for me, and very inspirational.

 AN: Can you tell us about your aesthetic process?

 HS: I prefer to work in low light situations, like dusk and dawn, when the light is softer and easier to control.
 This time of the day also provides the best opportunity for working with longer exposures, which in my opinion adds an additional dimension to a photograph.
-I work with exposure times from a few minutes up to an hour.
+I work with exposure times from a few minutes up to just under an hour.
 I also do most of my work during the fall and winter.
 I think the weather conditions during these seasons adds a nice atmosphere for black- and -white photography.
 I often use several filters to emphasis this, such as red, orange and green filters.
-These

-The Box, Denmark filters can actually have a great impact on the final result.
-Regarding the subject matter, I am primarily a landscape photographer.
+These filters can actually have a great impact on the final result.

+Regarding the subject matter, I'm primarily a landscape photographer.
 However, that doesn't mean I exclude all other subjects.

 I work quite hard with composition.
 I like to keep it simple and try to omit unnecessary elements as much as possible.

-I often travel back to the same places and photograph the same scene over and over again, until I am happy with the result.
-This, of course, requires determination, but I am very stubborn.
+I often travel back to the same places and photograph the same scene over and over again until I am happy with the result.
+This, of course, requires a bit of determination.
 However, in order to get the result I want, I have to be on location when the weather condition is the way I want it.
 That is, not too good or not too bad, but more on the bad side.
-I like to work in mist and fog, and when the sky is with filled with storm clouds, or when the landscape is covered with fresh snow.
-It can actually be a bit tricky to be in the right place when the weather conditions are right.
-I

-Broken Stick, Denmark have been studying the weather reports so frequently during last years that one might say I have become somewhat of a meteorologist.
+I like to work in mist and fog, and when the sky is filled with storm clouds, or when the landscape is covered with fresh snow.
+I have been studying the weather reports so frequently during last years that one might say I have become somewhat of a hobby meteorologist.

 Although all of the stages involved in creating a good image are important, one of the most important things is having a good negative.
 Therefore, I develop all negatives myself.
 After developing a lot of film, year in and year out, I know how to make the negatives suit my preferences.
 Practice makes perfect.

 AN: What motivates you to create images?

 HS: The feeling I get when I succeed in getting the results I'm aiming for is so rewarding.
 It doesn't matter whether or not the images become economically successful.
 For me, photography is a passion!

-Stepping Stones, Sweden

 I must also say that I enjoy the freedom of having my own business as a photographer.
 I gave up a well-paying job in the pharmaceutical industry in order to fulfill my dream.
 Since that day, I have never looked back.

 AN: What are your influences?